Children and metamemory

 -What metacognitive cues predict confidence and accuracy in children of different ages?

-This research has been funded by British Academy/Leverhulme; University of Birmingham School of Psychology; University of Birmingham Alumni; and The Centre for Crime, Justice & Policing.
+This research has been funded by Economic and Social Research Council; British Academy/Leverhulme; University of Birmingham School of Psychology; University of Birmingham Alumni; and The Centre for Crime, Justice & Policing.